codeDeviator/React.js/README.md

 - Single Web Page application : A Single Page Application is a type of web application that loads a single HTML page and dynamically updates the content as the user interacts with the app, without requiring a full page reload.
 - Asynchronous : Asynchronous means that some tasks can start, and you don't have to wait for them to finish before moving on to other tasks
 - Jsx : JavaScript Xml is a syntax extension for javascript in react where we can write html code within javascript making code look more clean and readable
--Components: The building blocks of a React application.
+- Components: The building blocks of a React application.
 Components can be functional or class-based.

 Understanding these terminologies will provide a strong foundation for writing a comprehensive and informative document on React.js.

-## What is React ?
+## Introduction to React
 ReactJS, also known as React, is a popular front-end JavaScript library for building user interfaces, particularly for single-page applications where you need a fast, interactive user experience.
 It was developed by Facebook and is widely used for creating dynamic and interactive web applications.
 ## Advantages of React
 ### It is composable